r-dbi/DBI/cran-comments.md

 ## Reverse dependencies

-Checked more than 523 downstream dependencies on CRAN and Bioconductor, very few packages could not be installed or checked.
-Seeing new warnings in pool, RJDBC and RSQLServer, these packages need very minor documentation updates to accommodate changes to the definition of generics.
-Contacted maintaners of these packages.
+Checked downstream dependencies on CRAN, very few packages could not be installed or checked.
+No regressions found.